DETAILED ACTION

 Regarding Claim 6, Lipsitz and Papale teach the limitations of claim 5.

-Lipsitz further discloses a charging part configured to perform charging processing in association with the purchase decision information of the purchase part ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13) and Accounting system (14); [0111] the User can select Buy it (10) to add the Product to a shopping cart and continue shopping or go through a Checkout (12) to complete his/her purchase, thereby turning a User into a Customer; [0124] the Order Tracker displays an “Order Approval” status, when a Customer's Order transaction has been received and successfully approved by the computer system and associated software and database),
+Lipsitz further discloses wherein the instructions cause the content transaction platform to: perform charging processing in association with the purchase decision information ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13) and Accounting system (14); [0111] the User can select Buy it (10) to add the Product to a shopping cart and continue shopping or go through a Checkout (12) to complete his/her purchase, thereby turning a User into a Customer; [0124] the Order Tracker displays an “Order Approval” status, when a Customer's Order transaction has been received and successfully approved by the computer system and associated software and database);

-wherein the charging part is configured to generate the purchase information and the sale information corresponding to the charging processing ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13); [0137] Customer and Order data input into the Order Management system includes customer name and invoice number),
+generate the purchase information and the sale information corresponding to the charging processing ([0093] When Users purchase Products (from either a Store or Customizer) they are redirected to a shopping cart and "Checkout" system (12) which transfers the Order information through the database to the Order Management system (13); [0137] Customer and Order data input into the Order Management system includes customer name and invoice number);

-provide the purchase information to the consumer information management part ([0127] There are small variations with the display of the Order Tracker depending on who sees it… a customer can see the Order Tracker on an email Invoice; see [Fig. 36] depicting an invoice)), and
+provide the purchase information to consumer information management functionality ([0127] There are small variations with the display of the Order Tracker depending on who sees it… a customer can see the Order Tracker on an email Invoice; see [Fig. 36] depicting an invoice)); and

 basic information including personal information of the content provider ([0111] The option to Sell it (11) allows the User to become a Store Owner prompting him/her to login or register for his/her own account and own Sub-Store and Sub-Customizer; [0117] Other controls in the Store Owner Controls include the ability to view all sales (91) through a personal Sub-Store, promote one's Sub-store with links and connections to social media sites (92)), and